Environmental stewardship: a core value

 Our environmental commitment also stems from the preciousness of the resource with which we work.
 Water is essential to making Colorado beautiful and to ensuring the quality of life we enjoy.
 Yet it is scarce in our state.
 And demands for it are intensifying.

-With that understanding, Denver Water’s highest responsibility remains to supply our 1.3 million customers today and a growing population in the future.
+With that understanding, Denver Water’s highest responsibility remains to serve 1.3 million people today and a growing population in the future.
 We strive to do so while minimizing our environmental footprint and working collaboratively with our neighbors to protect and enhance supplies for agriculture, riparian habitat, stream health and many other needs.

 Being an environmental steward